In today’s workplace, soft skills are equally important to technical skills.

 When it comes down to searching for a job and workplace success, your attitude and personality traits play a significant role as they will define your success at a new company.

-So, apart from the basic professional skills that you need to possess - communication, teamwork, decision making and organisation - there are some other more specific personal attributes that you have to develop to have a successful career.
-This article provides a list of qualities you every employer loves.
+So, apart from the basic professional skills that you need to possess (communication, teamwork, decision making and organisation) there are some other more personal qualities that employers seek in new candidates.

 Maintaining peace and harmony in the workplace will require some effort and this should start with you.
-MindTools proposes some useful ways to help you deal with these emotions whenever they arise:
+Here are a few ways that will help you deal with stress:

-If you want to check where you are at regarding integrity, ask yourself the following questions:
+If you want to measure your integrity, ask yourself the following questions:

-- Do you leave work early when there is no possibility anyone else will find out?
+- Do you leave work early when there is no possibility of anyone finding out?

 - Do you accept full responsibility (or your share) when things don’t go well?